-- (a) "Acceptance period," as used in this provision, means thenumber of calendar days available to the PHA/IHA for awarding a contract from the date specified in this solicitation for receipt of bids. - (b) This provision supersedes any language pertaining to theacceptance period that may appear elsewhere in this solicitation. - (c) The PHA/IHA requires a minimum acceptance period of [Contracting Officer insert time period] calendar days. - (d) In the space provided immediately below, bidders may specifya longer acceptance period than the PHA's/IHA's The bidder allows the following minimum requirement. acceptance period: calendar days. - (e) A bid allowing less than the PHA's/IHA's minimum acceptanceperiod will be rejected. - The bidder agrees to execute all that it has undertaken to do, in compliance with its bid, if that bid is accepted in writing within (1) the acceptance period stated in paragraph (c) above or (2) any longer acceptance period stated in paragraph (d)
+- (a) "Acceptance period," as used in this provision, means thenumber of calendar days available to the PHA/IHA for awarding a contract from the date specified in this solicitation for receipt of bids. - (b) This provision supersedes any language pertaining to theacceptance period that may appear elsewhere in this solicitation. - (c) The PHA/iHA requires a minimum acceptance period of [Contracting Officer insert time period] calendar days. - (d) In the space provided immediately below, bidders may specifya longer acceptance period than the PHA's/IHA's The bidder allows the following minimum requirement. acceptance period: calendar days. - (e) A bid allowing less than the PHA's/IHA's minimum acceptanceperiod will be rejected. - (f) The bidder agrees to execute all that it has undertaken to do, in compliance with its bid, if that bid is accepted in writing within (1) the acceptance period stated in paragraph (c) above or (2) any longer acceptance period stated in paragraph (d) above.

 Small, Minority, Women-Owned Business Concern 7.
-Representation
+Representation form HUD-5369-A (11/92)

-The bidder represents and certifies as part of its bid/ offer that it --
+The bidder represents and certifies as part of its bid/ offer that it -

-(a) [ ] is, [ ] is not a small business concern.
-"Small businessconcern," as used in this provision, means a concern, including its affiliates, that is independently owned and operated, not dominant in the field of operation in which it is bidding, and qualified as a small business under the criteria and size standards in 13 CFR 121. (b) [ ] is, [ ] is not a women-owned business enterprise.
-"Womenowned business enterprise," as used in this provision, means a business that is at least 51 percent owned by a woman or women who are U.S. citizens and who also control and operate the business. (c) [ ] is, [ ] is not a minority business enterprise.
-"Minoritybusiness enterprise," as used in this provision, means a business which is at least 51 percent owned or controlled by one or more minority group members or, in the case of a publicly owned business, at least 51 percent of its voting stock is owned by one or more minority group members, and whose management and daily purpose of this definition, minority group members are:
+- [] is, [] is not a small business concern.
+"Small businessconcern," as used in this provision, means a concern, including its affiliates, that is independently owned and operated, not dominant in the field of operation in which it is bidding, and qualified as a small business under the criteria and size standards in 13 CFR 121. - [] is, [] is not a women-owned business enterprise. (b) "Womenowned business enterprise," as used in this provision, means a business that is at least 51 percent owned by a woman or women who are U.S. citizens and who also control and operate the business. -] is not a minority business enterprise.] is, [(c) "Minoritybusiness enterprise," as used in this provision, means a business which is at least 51 percent owned or controlled by one or more minority group members or, in the case of a publicly owned business, at least 51 percent of its voting stock is owned by one or more minority group members, and whose management and daily operations are controlled by one or more such individuals.
+For the purpose of this definition, minority group members are: